julian-kreis/maude-data-extractor/README.md

 # MAUDE Adverse Event Fetcher

 This Python project fetches medical device adverse event reports from the FDA MAUDE database by device model, processes the data, and exports results to JSON, CSV, and Excel file types.

-streamlit run app.py

 ---